Eastern Iowa Community Colleges: Satellite locations

 The Muscatine Industrial Technology Center on the Muscatine Community College campus also provides specialized manufacturing-related training.

 The Columbus Junction, Muscatine, and Wilton Centers provide both college and adult education services for the members of those communities and their surrounding areas.
 Scott Community College's West Davenport Center provides adult and continuing education opportunities, and the college's urban campus in downtown Davenport offers college transfer classes as well as career programs in business, information technology, and administrative office support.

+Mascot

+As of April 30, 2026, the mascot has been chosen as a river otter named Eddy.